Angular’s Future Without NgModules – Part 1: Lightweight Solutions Using Standalone Components

 In this article series, I’m going to demonstrate how to leverage this innovation.
 For this, I’m using an example application completely written with Standalone Components.

-The 📂 source code for this can be found in the form of a traditional Angular CLI workspace (see several branches) and as an Nx workspace that uses libraries as a replacement for NgModules.
+The 📂 source code for this can be found in the form of a traditional Angular CLI workspace and as an Nx workspace that uses libraries as a replacement for NgModules.

-The latter was the case with NgModules, which appeared obsolete due to the module system planned for EcmaScript 2015.
-The community was all the more surprised when one of the last release candidates appeared with NgModules.
-The main reason for this was pragmatic: We needed a way to group building blocks that are used together.
+The main reason for initially introducing NgModules was pragmatic: We needed a way to group building blocks that are used together.
 Not only to increase the convenience for developers, but also for the Angular Compiler whose development lagged a little behind.
 In the latter case, we are talking about the compilation context.
-From this context, the compiler learns where the program code is allowed to call which components.
+From this context, the compiler learns where the program code is allowed to call which components:

 However, the community was never really happy with this decision.
 Having another modular system besides that of EcmaScript didn’t feel right.
 In addition, it raised the entry barrier for new Angular developers.
 That is why the Angular team designed the new Ivy compiler so that the compiled application works without modules at runtime.
 Each component compiled with Ivy has its own compilation context.
 Even if that sounds grandiose, this context is just represented by two arrays that refer to adjacent components, directives, and pipes.